top of page

 3. The "Honest Pivot" (The Meta-Conversation) Sometimes, you have to address the dynamic directly.
 This is scary, but necessary for chronic offenders.
 Frame it around your capacity, not their behavior.

 • The Script: “I love our friendship and I always want to be there for you.
-But lately, I’ve been feeling a bit overwhelmed by the heaviness of our conversations.
+But lately, I’ve been feeling a bit overwhelmed by our conversations.
 I don’t have the emotional capacity to be the support system you need right now.
 I need our friendship to feel a bit lighter for a while.
 Can we talk about [insert neutral topic: books, movies, weekend plans] instead?”

 The New Contract